Venice is arguably the most romantic capital of the world, Venice city is famed for its many canal waterways.

 Works by Pollock, Bacon and Magritte, among many others, can be found in the bedroom, library and dressing room of Peggy Guggenheim’s former home.

-Find flights to Venice and compare flight prices with all the major airlines and travel agents.Tags: latebreaks, Venice
+Search flights to Venice and compare hotels rates with major airlines and travel agents.Tags: latebreaks, Venice